momiji/xjq/README.md

 On xqml project, main branch:

-- do any requird modifications if any issue is found
+- do any required modifications if any issue is found

 On gojq project, main branch:

-- fetch all changes from upstream: `git fetch upstream
+- fetch all changes from upstream: `git fetch upstream`
-- merge all changes from upstream: `git merge upstream/main
+- merge all changes from upstream: `git merge upstream/main`
-- once merge is done, run tests: `go test`
+- once merge is done, run tests: `go test ./...`
 - review all changes by comparing with upstream: should show only html/xml changes
 - finish merge by committing all changes
 - use `make` to build